Leave a Message

 This shift is healthy.

-Many of the dynamics that emerged in Q4 are explored more deeply in my 2026 Palm Beach Market Outlook: A Shift, Not a Slowdown — which examines how buyer psychology, pricing strategy, and lifestyle priorities will continue to shape Palm Beach County in the year ahead.
+Many of the dynamics that emerged in Q4 are explored more deeply in my 2026 Palm Beach Luxury Real Estate Outlook: A Market That Moves Differently, which examines how buyer psychology, pricing strategy, and lifestyle priorities will continue to shape Palm Beach County and Palm Beach Island in the year ahead.

 Palm Beach County remains a fundamentally strong market, supported by lifestyle demand, corporate expansion, and limited long-term supply in its most desirable areas.
 The opportunity going forward is not in chasing the market — it’s in understanding how it works now.